FRCB LAWSUIT ALERT: Levi & Kor - GuruFocus.com

-NEW YORK, June 15, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in First Republic Bank ("First Republic" or the "Company") (OTC Other: FRCB) of a class action securities lawsuit.
+NEW YORK, June 19, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in First Republic Bank ("First Republic" or the "Company") (OTC Other: FRCB) of a class action securities lawsuit.

 FRCB investors may also contact Joseph E. Levi, Esq. via email at [email protected] or by telephone at (212) 363-7500.